Vojtěch Mastný

-Vojtěch Mastný (18 March 1874 – 25 January 1954) was a Czechoslovak diplomat.
+Vojtěch Mastný (18 March 1874 – 25 January 1954) was a Czech lawyer and diplomat of the First Czechoslovak Republic.

 Lawyer

 Mastný was born into a wealthy family in Prague, the son of Vojtěch Mastný senior and Paula Steiner-Schmidt.
 Mastný's father had built a successful textile mill in Lomnice nad Popelkou, making him into a very well-off man.
 In 1868, Mastný senior founded the Živnostenská banka, the first commercial bank in the Austrian Empire to be owned by ethnic Czechs instead of ethnic Germans.
 The Živnostenská banka was a highly profitable bank, making the Mastný family into one of the richest families in Prague.
 From 1892 to 1898, Mastný studied philosophy and the law at Charles University, graduating with a degree in the law.
 Mastný then went to Paris to study at the Sorbonne.
 On 27 June 1899, he married Zdenka Kodlová.
 In 1900, the couple went on a grand tour of Europe.
 Mastný was a successful lawyer on the Provincial Committee of the Kingdom of Bohemia.